jaredsinclair/JTSBGTask/README.md

 ```
 if let task = JTSBGTask.start() {
-    // Do long running stuff, then...
+    // Do long-running stuff, then...
     task.end()
 }
 ```